confio/tgrade-contracts/contracts/tgrade-valset/README.md

 }
 ```

-Additionaly the rewards contract address can be queried at any time using
+Additionally the rewards contract address can be queried at any time using
 `rewards_distribution_contract {}` query.

 At every epoch end, rewards would be send to rewards distribution contract